 The only stipulation about this thought is that you must have things you find interesting.

-You must have the desire to improve on yourself along with things you’d like to learn – and, this is why you can create an exciting blog around the idea that you are learning and sharing what you’ve learned.
+You must have the desire to improve yourself along with things you’d like to learn – and this is why you can create an exciting blog around the idea that you are learning and sharing what you’ve learned.

 Why Should Anyone Listen to Someone in the Learning Stages?

 You are probably wondering – “why would anyone want to read advice from me if I’m not an expert?
 What could I possibly have to offer?”

 In actuality, writing as a learner has its advantages – you are sure not to scare your potential customers away with intimidating jargon.

 Many times learners make the best teachers because they have found that it is much easier to put themselves into the shoes of the people they are trying to teach.

 Additionally, this gives your blog content an interesting narrative as you can discuss your learning journey along its path.

 This can also give your blog content a bit more personal touch, which can be fun for your audience.

 The majority of blogs out there in cyberspace are those learning from someone else.
 The information available in cyberspace has to start somewhere.